structurizr/cli/docs/getting-started.md

 If you've not done so, follow [Structurizr - Getting started](https://structurizr.com/help/getting-started) to sign up for a free Structurizr account, and create a workspace.
 To upload your workspace to the Structurizr cloud service/on-premises installation, you will need your workspace ID, API key and secret.
 See [Structurizr - Workspaces](https://structurizr.com/help/workspaces) for information about finding these.

-Open a terminal, and issue the following command to upload the workspace (you should change to the unzipped CLI directory, or have it on your path):
+Open a terminal, and issue the following command to upload the workspace (ensure you have it on your path):

 ```
 ./structurizr.sh push -id WORKSPACE_ID -key KEY -secret SECRET -workspace WORKSPACE_FILE